 The new discoveries are intriguing, but further research is needed.
 We need to discover whether the specially-formulated curcumin helps humans as well as rats.
 We also need to understand glaucoma better.
 An autoimmune response may be involved in some people with the disease but not in everyone.
 It's puzzling that some people suffer from glaucoma without developing high intraocular pressure.

 Despite the need for further investigations, the recent discoveries could be very significant and may lead to better treatments for the disease.
 In addition, the discoveries related to T cells may occur in other diseases, including some that occur in the brain and some other autoimmune conditions.
 T cells are common and important cells in our body, so if they “misbehave” the results can be serious.

 It would be wonderful if the latest research eventually helps not only glaucoma patients but also people with other diseases.
 With respect to glaucoma, however, diagnosing the condition as soon as possible is important with current treatments and will probably still be important if new ones are created.
 This is one reason why it's important to get our eyes checked regularly by an ophthalmologist.
 A checkup is especially important for older people, who are more likely to get glaucoma than younger ones.
 An eye doctor can detect problems before a patient is aware of them.
 Fighting glaucoma by all of the methods that are currently available is advisable.

 Information about glaucoma from the Glaucoma Research Foundation

 Turmeric and dementia from the Alzheimer’s Society in the UK (Alzheimer's disease is a type of dementia.)

-What does the evidence say about turmeric's health benefits? from the Australian Broadcasting Corporation
+Exploring turmeric's health benefits from the Australian Broadcasting Corporation